sger/RustBooks/README.md

 Finally, you will be taken through examples of how to test and debug microservices and pack them to a tiny monolithic binary or put it into a container and deploy it to modern cloud platforms such as AWS.

+### [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html) *Free* (this is a work in progress)

+This book is an attempt to distil the Rust community's collective knowledge of Rust macros.
+The book will introduce Rust's Macro-By-Example system: *macro_rules!*.
+Rather than trying to cover it based on practical examples, it will instead attempt to give you a complete and thorough explanation of how the system works.
+As such, this is intended for people who just want the system as a whole explained, rather than be guided through it.

 **Resources**
 ====